kammy1231/itamae-mitsurin/README.md

 ## Concept

-- More like Chef
+- Like more Chef
-- Minimum attributes
+- Little attributes
 - Support AWS Resource
-- Require Rake

 ## Installation